amigavision/amigavision.github.io/overscale.md

 ---
-title: AmigaVision  with Per-Game 5× PAL Integer Overscaling on MiSTer
+title: Per-Game 5× PAL Integer Overscaling on MiSTer
 redirect_from: "/5x/"
 ---